Font Size:

 Sodium

 Alabamians consume too much sodium.
 High sodium consumption raises blood pressure, and high blood pressure is a major risk factor for heart disease and stroke.
 Heart disease and stroke are Alabama's first and third leading cause of death.
-For information on the use of salt in a healthy diet, visit the CDC's Salt section or download their infographic, Change Your Salty Ways.
-You can also check out our new sodium brochure, Halt the Salt.
+For information on the use of salt in a healthy diet, visit the CDC's Salt section or download the American Heart Association's infographic, Change Your Salty Ways.
+You can also check out our sodium brochure, Halt the Salt.

 Salt and High Blood Pressure